State Sen. Kevin Thomas (D-Garden City), left, and U.S. Secretary of...

 In a September news conference at the U.S. Merchant Marine Academy at Kings Point, Del Toro announced New York Public Library Chief Operating Officer Iris Weinshall, wife of U.S. Senate Majority Leader Chuck Schumer, will serve as sponsor of the new sub.
 In Navy tradition, that role is considered central to the well-being and safekeeping of the boat and crew.

-"New York has been a Navy town since our nation's founding," Del Toro said, noting the history of the Brooklyn Navy Yard and service from the five boroughs, as well as Nassau and Suffolk, adding: "Long Islanders themselves have always answered the call to service to our nation, serving in every major conflict in United States' history from the Revolutionary War to the present day and I was proud to name the future USS Long Island last year during New York Fleet Week."
+"New York has been a Navy town since our nation's founding," Del Toro said, noting the history of the Brooklyn Navy Yard and service from the five boroughs, as well as Nassau and Suffolk, adding: "Long Islanders themselves have always answered the call to service to our nation, serving in every major conflict in United States' history from the Revolutionary War to the present day, and I was proud to name the future USS Long Island last year during New York Fleet Week."

 As Weinshall said in a statement this week: "I’m thrilled that Long Island is being recognized with this honor.
 My uncle proudly served in the Navy during the Korean War, and it had a lasting impact on him throughout his life."

 The Long Island — officially known as SSN-809; the code stands for "Ship Submersible" and the N to indicate nuclear-power — will be eighth in a fifth block of Virginia-class subs ordered by the Navy and the 36th overall.
-To be built primarily at HII, formerly known as Huntington Ingalls Industries, in Newport News, Va., the boat will be 461 feet long with a 34-foot beam and a displacement of 10,200 metric tons.
+To be built primarily at HII, formerly known as Huntington Ingalls Industries, in Newport News, Virginia, the boat will be 461 feet long with a 34-foot beam and a displacement of 10,200 metric tons.
 The new Long Island will have a crew 132 — 15 officers and 117 enlisted men and women.

 Powered by a single nuclear reactor with an auxiliary diesel engine driving a single propeller shaft, the future Long Island will have a top speed of about 25 knots, or, about 28.7 mph.

-"The Virginia class attack submarine is the U.S. Navy's newest undersea warfare platform and incorporates the latest in stealth, intelligence gathering and weapons system technology," according to Military.com, which said:
+"The Virginia class attack submarine is the U.S. Navy's newest undersea warfare platform and incorporates the latest in stealth, intelligence gathering and weapons system technology," according to Military.com, which said the estimated cost of building each Virginia-class submarine is about $4.3 billion.

 The nuclear submarine will be the third ship to bear the Long Island name in U.S. Navy history — the first since the escort carrier USS Long Island (CVE-1) was commissioned on June 2, 1941, just months before formal United States involvement in World War II.